 The village of Granier-sur-Aime in the ‘Versant du Soleil’

 You can still see many very old houses that are typical of that mountainous region.
 The harvest and fodder were kept just under the rafters in a huge attic room.
-People and cattle lived in the lower floors.
+People and cattle lived on the lower floors.

 In 2016, Aime, Montgirod and Granier merged into becoming one commune: Aime-la-Plagne.
 Granier has since become a “commune déléguée” – a delegated municipality.
-The town-hall (la mairie) is still here, easily recognisable with its pink-coloured façade.
+The town hall (la mairie) is still here, easily recognisable with its pink-coloured façade.
 It also houses the primary school.

 Granier’s parish church

 The present village church was built in the 16th century on the site of a former sanctuary from the 14th century.
 The church is characteristic of Baroque architecture found in the Savoie province.
 It was first consecrated in 1538 and dedicated to St. Bartholomew (Saint-Barthélémy).
 The church was enlarged and restored in 1674 and again in 1729.
-The bell-tower was topped with a spire made by Valsesian master mason Pierre Martinet in 1732 (Valsesia is an alpine region now in Italy).
+The bell tower was topped with a spire made by Valsesian master mason Pierre Martinet in 1732 (Valsesia is an alpine region now in Italy).

 If the church is open, have a peek inside.
 You’ll admire a fine altarpiece of the high altar in Baroque style.
 Created in 1677 by Valsesian sculptor Jacques Antoine Todesco, it is characterised by a profusion of ornaments and sculptures finely designed with colours and gold.